olinjs/olinjs/lessons/03-mongo/README.md

 **Challenging:** Explore a more advanced concept of mongo/mongoose like embedding vs. referencing inside your cat application.

 Other possible ideas would be integrating your cat app with a SQL database like mySQL or integrating with a remote database hosted on mongolab.

-When you're finished, fill out [the Homework 3 submission survey](https://docs.google.com/forms/d/e/1FAIpQLSdqXUJFMLalcKxrkWCiv17zcEshEfDO1Wullp-5BzzSjwbL5Q/viewform).
-Like the previous homework, we'd like to see your code follow good
+However, please at least read through the following information on embedding vs. referencing.

 #### Mongo Embedding vs Referencing
 Let's say that you owned a series of bookstores each with a location,